 Is SECaaS Always Cloud-Based?

 Cloud-based resources can be used in conjunction with local on-premise infrastructure to create a hybrid network.
-Organizations can choose to use all cloud resources or keep a hybrid model to only use the resources unavailable locally.
+Organisations can choose to use all cloud resources or keep a hybrid model to only use the resources unavailable locally.
 To answer the question, a SECaaS model can use a combination of local and cloud services in a hybrid environment.

-Cybersecurity is a critical part of an organization’s success, and SECaaS is a tool that can help manage and reduce risk.
+Cybersecurity is a critical part of an organisation’s success, and SECaaS is a tool that can help manage and reduce risk.
 Any provider platform should offer reporting and tools that make it easy to provision resources, but always remember to have an expert review and audit controls so that you know they’re configured properly.
 The best cybersecurity resources are rendered useless with the wrong configurations in place and can lead to a critical data breach.